Consistent subcommand pattern

 Skip (N/A) when: The CLI has only a single command (no subcommands) — there is no pattern to evaluate.
 All checks skip when no CLI entry point is detected.

-Cross-reference: The help-flag check verifies each subcommand responds to --help.
+help-flagcheck verifies each subcommand responds to --help. -

-Detail on fail: "Mixed naming: 'create-user' (kebab-case) but 'listUsers' (camelCase) and 'delete_token' (snake_case)" or "Users resource has list/get/create/delete but Teams resource only has 'teams' with no CRUD subcommands"
+"Mixed naming: 'create-user' (kebab-case) but 'listUsers' (camelCase) and 'delete_token' (snake_case)"or"Users resource has list/get/create/delete but Teams resource only has 'teams' with no CRUD subcommands" -

 Remediation: Consistent naming helps users predict commands they haven't seen yet.
 Pick one convention and apply it everywhere: